carlchanme/wrench-it-website/GMAIL_SETUP.md

 # Gmail SMTP Contact Form Setup Guide

-This guide provides complete instructions for setting up the Gmail SMTP contact form with nodemailer in your WrenchIt website.
+This guide provides complete instructions for setting up the Gmail SMTP contact form with nodemailer in your WrenchIT website.

 ## 📧 Gmail Configuration